mjbernier/Portfolio/SQL/readme.md

 Source: Food and Agriculture Organization (FAO) of the United Nations, https://fao.org/faostat/

-Note: this dataset is stored in the project as a SQL Backup (.bak) file
+Note: This dataset is provided in the form of a MS SQL Server Backup (.bak) file.
+Due to size, it has been compressed into a ZIP file.